RU09342-F18/lab-3-debouncing-and-pwm-Foyn2/Hardware PWM/README.md

 ```c
  PM5CTL0 &= ~LOCKLPM5;
  ```
-This line of code disables the GPIO power-on default high-impedance mode in the processor, so that the input/output ports could be readily used.
+This line of code disables the GPIO power-on default high-impedance mode in the processor, which allows free use of the input/output ports.